-Discussion can be a hugely effective contributor to learning and to the creative process in general.
-Group discussions consisting of different perspectives backed by reasoned, evidenced argument can lead to highly productive, creative interactions.
+Discussion can be a hugely effective contributor to learning, and to the creative process in general.
+Group discussion in which there are different perspectives can lead to highly productive, creative interactions.
 For this reason, it is hard to predict the outcome or to legislate for consistency of discussion (it being dependent on so many factors).
 Therefore, it is important to remember that assessment evidence can be taken from a series of discussion-based activities, or that the duration of the spoken interactions can be increased, so all candidates have an equal opportunity to demonstrate their skills.
 Varying the candidates in the group can change the group dynamics and help produce different outcomes.

-In discussion, it is expected that talking and listening will play equal parts.
-Candidates will do as much talking as listening in group discussions.
+In discussion it is expected that talking and listening will play equal parts.
+Candidates will do roughly as much talking as listening in group discussion situations.
 Candidates should learn to recognise, to value, and to use techniques of non-verbal communication.
-They should see these as aids to communication, often used in place of a spoken word, or for emphasis.
+These should be seen as aids to communication, often used in place of a spoken word, or for emphasis.
 Non-verbal aspects might include nodding, shaking of head, gestures, hand movements, eye contact, varied pace, stress and intonation.

 Formal debates can be very effective in the development of spoken language skills.
 The importance of turn-taking, and the skills of argument development, reasoned refutation, etc are valuable tools for discussion.
-Teaching and learning activities associated with drama can also contribute to the development of spoken language skills, for example role play, or 'hot seat' techniques used to explore characterisation in literature.
+Teaching and learning activities associated with the drama teaching can also contribute to the development of spoken language skills, for example role play, or 'hot seat' techniques used to explore characterisation in literature.

 Presentations might be conducted on an individual or group basis.
 Topics could be drawn from, and links could be made to, work done towards broadly discursive writing for the portfolio-writing.
-Question and answer sessions at the end of presentations provide evidence for the performance-spoken language but could also help candidates to clarify their thinking on ideas and/or evidence pertinent to their chosen issues or subjects.
+Question and answer sessions at the end of presentations will provide evidence for the performance-spoken language but could also help candidates to clarify their thinking on ideas and/or evidence pertinent to their chosen issues or subjects.
 An understanding of the forms and varieties of spoken language can assist candidates with their learning of other aspects of knowledge of language, for example register, dialect, accent, tone.